mireillehaddad/LLMproject/undp_pipeline_prod/README2.md

 index_status = ACTIVE
 coverage_percentage = 100

-Important: after creating the index, your existing VECTOR_SEARCH query can stay the same.
+Important: after creating the index, existing VECTOR_SEARCH query can stay the same.
 BigQuery will use the index automatically when possible.

-One more thing to improve your retrieval
+One more thing to improve retrieval

-Once the index reaches 100%, update your VECTOR_SEARCH query to explicitly use approximate nearest neighbor (ANN) search.
+Once the index reaches 100%, update  VECTOR_SEARCH query to explicitly use approximate nearest neighbor (ANN) search.
 For example:

 VECTOR_SEARCH(
     TABLE `undp-project-documents.undp_rag.rag_chunks`,